What is Copyright?

 NewcastleOnHunter grants permission to reprint articles under the CC licence with attribution (such as “Reprinted with permission from…” or “The original article appeared at… ”NewcastleOnHunter.com ~ and a clearly marked link back to either the original or to our home page.

-NewcastleOnHunter grants permission to reuse images on this website that are not already attributed* to another organisation by watermark.
+NewcastleOnHunter grants permission to reuse images on this website that are not already attributed to another organisation in the caption or by watermark.

 Images not attributed by watermark are generic images from sources such as Pixabay.
-Images appearing in council and utility stories are almost always copyright that organisation.
+Images appearing in council and utility stories are almost always copyright that organisation (usually stated in the caption) and will rarely carry a watermark.

 Be careful in selecting images, especially those pertaining to council or port operations for example, which were supplied for explicit use in their press releases.